gamer-project/gamer/doc/wiki/Installation:-Configure.py.md

 python configure.py -lh   # show a detailed help message

 ```

-### Library paths and compilation flags
-Edit the machine configuration file in `gamer/configs` to specify the library paths and compilation flags.
-To set up your own machine configuration file, make a copy of `template.config` and modify it.

 ### Running the script
 Run the following command to generate a new `Makefile`.